 Joint replacement is one of the most commonly performed surgeries in the United States, and the number of procedures performed each year continues to grow at a staggering rate.
 While total joint replacement may be the right choice for many people, joint preservation is helping many others, especially younger patients, avoid or delay the procedure.

 Although your body has 360 joints, the hip and the knee bear the most load when you walk, run and do other forms of physical activity.
 That’s why the hip and knee are most often associated with painful arthritis and are the most commonly replaced joints.

-Sanjeev Bhatia, MD, orthopaedic sports medicine surgeon and co-director of Northwestern Medicine Hip and Knee Joint Preservation Center at Central DuPage Hospital, suggests seeking help if you experience recurring pain in either joint.
+Sanjeev Bhatia, MD, orthopaedic sports medicine surgeon and co-director of Northwestern Medicine Hip and Knee Joint Preservation Center, suggests seeking help if you experience recurring pain in either joint.
 “Joints are built for the long haul, but there are certain features of the anatomy that can make you more prone to developing cartilage injury, a precursor to arthritis,” he says.
 While you may not know you have these underlying features, Dr. Bhatia says you will likely to be able to sense something based on symptoms.

 Nonsurgical Techniques for Joint Preservation